Planning Commission (India): Organisation

 The composition of the Commission underwent considerable changes since its initiation.
-With the Prime Minister as the ex officio Chairman, the committee had a nominated Deputy Chairman, with the rank of a full Cabinet Minister.
-Cabinet Ministers with certain important portfolios acted as ex officio members of the Commission, while the full-time members were experts in various fields like economics, industry, science and general administration.
+With the Prime Minister as the ex officio Chairperson, the committee had a nominated deputy chairperson, with the rank of a full Cabinet Minister.
+Cabinet Ministers with certain important portfolios acted as ex officio members of the commission, while the full-time members were experts in various fields like economics, industry, science and general administration.

 Ex officio members of the Commission included the Finance Minister, Agriculture Minister, Home Minister, Health Minister, Chemicals and Fertilisers Minister, Information Technology Minister, Law Minister, Human Resource Development Minister and Minister of State for Planning.

 The Commission worked through its various divisions, of which there were two kinds: